google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 #### Previous Track / Next Track

-If your web app provides a playlist for instance, you may want to allow the user to navigate through your playlist directly from the media notification with some "Previous Track" and "Next Track" icons.
+If your web app provides a playlist, you may want to allow the user to navigate through your playlist directly from the media notification with some "Previous Track" and "Next Track" icons.

     let audio = document.createElement('audio');